Envirometrix/PredictiveSoilMapping/docs/Introduction.md

-As observed by @Rossiter2001 *“neither approach is usually applied in its pure form”* and most approaches to soil mapping use both approaches to varying degrees.
+As observed by @Rossiter2001 *“neither approach is usually applied in its pure form”* and most approaches to soil mapping use both approaches simultaneously, to varying degrees.
 Similarly, it can be argued that PSM provides support for both approaches to soil mapping.
 PSM implements two activities that bear similarities to bottom-up mapping.
-Firstly, PSM uses *all* available soil profile data globally as input to initial global predictions at coarse resolution (*“top-down”* mapping).
+Firstly, PSM uses *all* available soil profile data globally as input to initial global predictions at coarser resolutions (*“top-down”* mapping).
 Secondly, PSM is set up to ingest finer resolution maps produced via detailed *“bottom-up”* mapping methods and to merge these more detailed maps with initial, coarser-resolution predictions [@ramcharan2018soil].